Guoer Liu

 Assistant Professor

 I am an Assistant Professor of Political Science at the University of California, San Diego.
-I study the politics of measurement: how governments shape what gets measured and known.
-My research sits at the intersection of political institutions, technology, and environmental politics, with a regional focus on China.
+I study how automated systems reshape governance—how measurement rules and information infrastructures structure political authority and public belief.
+My research sits at the intersection of political institutions, technology, and environmental politics, with a primary empirical focus on China.
 I also work on political methodology, focusing on causal inference and survey experiments.

 Read More →